-- all fatalities, injuries and industrial diseases are preventable
+- All fatalities, injuries and occupational illnesses are preventable

-- no task is so important that it cannot be done safely
+- No task is so important that it cannot be done safely and respectfully

-- all hazards can be identified and their risks eliminated or minimised as far as reasonably practicable
+- All hazards can be identified, and risks eliminated or controlled

-- everyone has a personal responsibility for the safety and health of themselves and their work mates, as well as contributing to positive and respectful workplaces.
+Everyone in the industry has a personal responsibility for the safety, health and wellbeing of themselves and their work mates, as well as contributing to positive and respectful workplaces.

-Just as the industry has integrated safety and health issues across varied operations, it seeks an integrated approach from governments to support a growing, diverse and mobile workforce.
+As with the integrated safety and health practices across varied operations, the industry seeks an integrated approach from governments to support a growing, diverse and mobile workforce.

-The MCA continues to advocate uniform national occupational health and safety legislation, supported by industry-specific regulation, to bring greater certainty, efficiency and clarity to industry participants.
+- Uniform national occupational health and safety legislation, supported by industry-specific and risk-based regulation, to bring greater certainty, efficiency and clarity to industry participants

 - Regulatory and enforcement practice based primarily on the desire to improve workplace health and safety outcomes.